SINGAPORE FAST FACTS

 Singapore is an island country and modern city-state best known for its booming economy.
 The country was once dismissed as a mere stopover; it has now reinvented itself as one of the economic and metropolitan attractions in South East Asia.
 It is located at the tip of the Malay Peninsula and shaped like a diamond.
-Even though majority of the nation is highly urbanized, a large part of its vegetation has remained untouched.
+Even though the majority of the nation is highly urbanized, a large part of its vegetation has remained untouched.

 Singapore is recognized as one of the world’s main commercial hubs and a major financial center.
 The globalized and diverse economy depends on trade and manufacturing to help sustain its GDP.
-The nation is ranked highly in the international scene when it comes to finance, economy, education and health care.
-It is recognized as one of the Alpha Cities in the world alongside the ranks of London, New York, Paris and Sydney.
+The nation is ranked highly in the international scene when it comes to finance, education and health care.
+It is recognized as one of the Alpha Cities in the world alongside the ranks of London, New York, Paris, and Sydney.

 The population in Singapore is quite diverse although it is significantly predominated with Eurasians, Indians and Malays.

-Airport/s: Changi Airport is the primary airport of the Republic of Singapore.
+International Airport/s: Changi Airport is the primary airport of the Republic of Singapore.
 It offers flights to over 200 destinations all over the world with 80 international airlines.

 Visa Required?
 In order to visit Singapore, you do not need to own or obtain a visa.
 However, you will be allowed a maximum of 30 days’ stay.